jeremyrsellars/gratitude-generative-testing/src/gratitude.generative-testing/resources/public/slides/20_property_testing.md

 Now that we have a way of testing arbitrary test cases, we can turn to the fun part.

 Next, the generative testing library/framework can generate examples for us.

+Then, it can supply those generated examples to our parameterized tests.
 ```